 - Cold temperatures (below 50°F): Mosquitoes become inactive

-In ideal warmth, mosquitoes can go from egg to biting adult in as little as 7–10 days, which is why populations explode in late spring and early summer.
+In ideal warmth, mosquitoes can go from egg to biting adult in as little as 7–10 days.
+That’s why populations explode in late spring and early summer.

 At What Temperature Do Mosquitoes Die?